-The process known as MySQL Server (version 5.1, 5.5, 6.0) or The MySQL Server or MySQL or MySQL5 or Remote Access DB or OpenEMR or CONNECT or Dell Remote Access
+The process known as MySQL Server (version 5.1, 5.5, 5.6, 5.7, 6.0) or MySQL or WampServer (version 2.5, 2.2) or Remote Access DB or The MySQL Server or CONNECT or Dell Remote Access or MySQL5

-belongs to software MySQL Server or XAMPP or Squeezebox Server or SlimServer or EasyPHP (version 2.0b1) or Apache2Triad: apache server or MySQL Database Server or MySQL Servers and Clients or Namo WebBoard or SugarCRM on FastStack or 2X ThinClientServer or Dell Remote Access or SqueezeCenter
+belongs to software MySQL Server or XAMPP or Squeezebox Server or WampServer or EasyPHP (version 2.0b1) or NVMS5 Standard Edition or Dell Remote Access or ProcessMaker or MySQL Database Server or SugarCRM on FastStack or Bitnami WordPress Stack or AppServ or SlimServer or SqueezeCenter

-Known file sizes on Windows 7/XP are 4,149,248 bytes (14% of all occurrences), 6,041,600 bytes and 85 more variants.
+Known file sizes on Windows 10/8/7/XP are 4,149,248 bytes (7% of all occurrences), 8,186,368 bytes and 128 more variants.

 Recommended: Identify mysqld.exe related errors

-Important: Some malware camouflages itself as mysqld.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as mysqld.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the mysqld.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.